describo/crate-builder-component/README.identifiers.md

 [RO Crate specification](https://www.researchobject.org/ro-crate/1.0/#describing-entities-in-json-ld)
 goes further in this regard.

-This component, for the sake of validation, conform to both but the SHOULD's are treated as MUST's.
+For the sake of validation, this component conforms to both but the SHOULD's in the RO Crate spec are treated as MUST's.

 So, when a crate is loaded into the component it will first check that all identifiers are actually valid.
 If invalid identifiers are found, the crate will not be loaded and an `error` event will be